ejg/nuxt3pdfjs/README.md

 open Dev tools -- errors in console

-the files not found but linked from /lib/ui/index.html
+the files are not found but linked from `/lib/ui/index.html`

+`/lib/ui/index.html` is redirected to `/lib/ui/index/` which is then redirected to `/lib/ui` so the current path is now `/lib/` and all the relative path links fail.

 // missing ui after lib